 Unlike many other hallucinogens with relatively long durations of effects, DMT produces intense but short-lived intoxication.16 Overall, users have not reported many negative adverse or “comedown” effects:15

 - Body and spatial distortions.

 - Severe vomiting (due to ayahuasca tea).

 Phencyclidine (PCP) was initially developed as a general anesthetic, but because its use is associated with serious side effects, the dissociative drug is no longer used medicinally.
+(Learn about the history of PCP.)
 It’s still legal for use in animals but is rarely used in veterinary settings.
-Pure PCP is white and crystalline in appearance but additives may give it a tan or brown color 17.
-PCP is commonly taken orally in tablet or capsule form, smoked, snorted as a powder, or injected 17.
-Street names for PCP include angel dust, animal tranquilizer, and rocket fuel 17.
-At least 14 types of PCP were sold on the street between the late 1960s and 1990s 18 and many illegal samples contain PCC, a toxic chemical which releases cyanide and can cause poisoning 17.
+Pure PCP is white and crystalline in appearance, but additives may give it a tan or brown color.17 PCP is commonly taken orally in tablet or capsule form, smoked, snorted as a powder, or injected.17 Street names for PCP include angel dust, animal tranquilizer, and rocket fuel.17 At least 14 types of PCP were sold on the street between the late 1960s and 1990s18 and many illegal samples contain PCC, a toxic chemical which releases cyanide and can cause poisoning.17

-Although the prevalence of PCP addiction or PCP use disorder is unknown, about 2.5% of the population has reported using PCP at least once in their lives 5.
+Although the prevalence of PCP addiction or PCP use disorder is unknown, about 2.5% of the population have reported using PCP at least once in their lives.5

-The effects of PCP vary depending on the dose, but in general, the user will feel effects within 1-5 minutes if the hallucinogen is injected or smoked and within about 30 minutes if taken orally or snorted 17.
-Intoxication typically lasts about 4-6 hours, and effects may include 5, 17:
+The effects of PCP vary depending on the dose, but in general, the user will feel effects within 1-5 minutes if the hallucinogen is injected or smoked and within about 30 minutes if it is taken orally or snorted.17 Intoxication typically lasts about 4-6 hours, and short-term effects of PCP may include:5,17

 - Feelings of invulnerability and strength.